Clinicians and researchers can uncover mysteries in the eye

 Our components allow intruments to push the boundaries of retinal imaging

 Clinicians and researchers require new technologies to help them see in the eye at the cellular-level.

-Adaptive optics solves this blurriness problem by correcting for these imperfections at a microscopic level and allows for high-resolution imaging of photoreceptor cells.
-Boston Micromachines can enable you to do this using an Adaptive Optics Scanning Laser Ophthalmoscope (AOSLO).
+Adaptive optics solves this problem by correcting for these imperfections at a microscopic level and allows for high-resolution imaging of photoreceptor cells.
+Boston Micromachines technology can enable you to do this using an Adaptive Optics Scanning Laser Ophthalmoscope (AOSLO).